jbrown1618/vector/docs/api/vector.numbermatrix.md

 ## NumberMatrix class

-A `Matrix` implemented as a 2-dimensional array of JS `number` primitives
+A dense matrix of JavaScript `number` primitives, implemented as an [ArrayMatrix](./vector.arraymatrix.md)

 <b>Signature:</b>